elixir-lang/elixir/lib/elixir/pages/Guards.md

 end
 ```

 This would be repetitive to write every time we need this check, so, as mentioned at the beginning of this section, we can abstract this away using a macro.
 Remember that defining a function that performs this check wouldn't work because we can't use custom functions in guards.
-Use `defguard` and `defguardp` to create guard macros.
+Use `defguard/1` and `defguardp/1` to create guard macros.
 Here's an example:

 ```elixir
 defmodule MyInteger do